krishna-saini/krishna-saini/README.md

 ## I'm a self taught Developer!!

 - 💻 I am a self taught programmer
-- 🔭 Currently enrolled in Full Stack Javascript Web Developer Bootcamp by iNeuron
+- 🔭 I have finishedFull Stack Javascript Web Developer Bootcamp by iNeuron (july 2022 to January 2023)
-- 🌱 I’m currently learning everything 🤣 related to Full Stack Development
+- 🌱 I’m currently lexploring opportunities related to Full Stack Development
-- 💞️ I’m looking to collaborate for open source projects related to web development
+- 💞️ I’m also looking to collaborate for open source projects related to web development
 - ✍️ Projects that I worked on recently :
   - [forkify](https://github.com/krishna-saini/forkify) :- a food recipe search app
   - [shopify clone](https://github.com/krishna-saini/shopify-clone-tailwind) :- build shopify.in clone as an attempt to learn tailwind